 What are EPS files?
 What do we use them for?
 How to open EPS files?
 Where can you buy EPS files?
 And a lot more.

-EPS files also contain an embedded low-resolution preview used by programs that cannot otherwise open and display these vectors.
+Created by Adobe in 1992, EPS files also contain an embedded low-resolution preview used by programs that cannot otherwise open and display these vectors.

 In contrast with raster graphics files such as JPEG and PNG, a vector graphic is an image defined with points on a plane.
 These point are then connected with lines and curves to form polygons.
 In other words, EPS files are defined with a series of equations.

 This concept allows EPS files to be infinitely scaled or zoomed in without losing resolution.

 Thus, the main advantage of vectors over raster graphics is their scalability while retaining the original resolution.
 When you zoom into a JPEG file, it starts to lose resolution.
 If you zoom in even further, you’ll soon see individual pixels.

 Vector files, on the other hand, can be scaled indefinitely, which makes them perfect for billboards, for example.